Flow (Dapper Labs) (FLOW) Reaches Market Capitalization of $473.95 Million

-Flow (Dapper Labs) (CURRENCY:FLOW) traded 6.2% higher against the US dollar during the twenty-four hour period ending at 17:00 PM Eastern on September 10th.
-Flow (Dapper Labs) has a market capitalization of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
-One Flow (Dapper Labs) coin can now be purchased for about $20.34 or 0.00042744 BTC on popular cryptocurrency exchanges.
-In the last week, Flow (Dapper Labs) has traded up 8.6% against the US dollar.
+Flow (Dapper Labs) (CURRENCY:FLOW) traded up 6.2% against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on September 14th.
+Flow (Dapper Labs) has a total market cap of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last 24 hours.
+One Flow (Dapper Labs) coin can now be bought for about $20.34 or 0.00042744 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Flow (Dapper Labs) has traded 8.6% higher against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.